deathbeds/pidgy/README.md

 pip install pidgy    # Install pidgy
 ```

-`pidgy` provides an interactive literate programming experience that allows fluid combinations of code and prose.
-It has some added language features like block markdown variables, emoji variables names, and interactive formal testing.
-It is designed primarily for Jupyter notebooks and Markdown source files.
+## `pidgy` features

+* interleave narrative and code in the same cells
+* test literate notebooks and programs
+* transclude real data into narratives with `jinja2` templates
+* reactive displays that update on rendering

-## The pidgy shell and kernel
+## the pidgy shell/kernel

-`pidgy` can be used as a native `jupyter` kernel in Jupyter, nteract, colab, and vscode.
-Install the kernel with
+`pidgy` is installed as `jupyter` kernel that can be used in lab or classic.
+`pidgy` opens authors into a markdown forward programming interface.

+* the kernel can be installed manually using the cli.

 ```bash
 pidgy kernel install # install the pidgy kernel.
 ```

-Or, in your standard Python shell, load the `pidgy` `IPython` extension.
+## authoring `pidgy` documents

+in `pidgy`, code is indented. both markdown and python cells accept markdown in `pidgy`. as a result, in `pidgy` markdown cells are consider off and code are considered on. the indented code pattern is valid in standard `IPython` kernels and pidgy.

-## Importing `pidgy` documents
+## importing `pidgy` documents

-`pidgy` uses the `importnb` machinery to import files into [Python] that are not native `".py"` files.
+after computing your `pidgy` programs you may reuse them as modules. `pidgy` extends the python import system to include `".ipynb"` and `".md"` files along with native `".py"` files.

-    import pidgy
-    with pidgy.pidgyLoader(): ...
+    with __import__("pidgy").pidgyLoader():
+        import README

-## The `pidgy` CLI
+## the `pidgy` CLI

-The `pidgy` cli helps to tangle and weave entire literate pidgy programs.
+the `pidgy` cli helps to tangle and weave entire literate pidgy programs.

 ```text
 Usage: pidgy [OPTIONS] COMMAND [ARGS]...